-Gabrielle’s passion for acting is only rivaled by her humanitarian involvement.
-She is an Ambassador for the Susan G. Komen Foundation as well as a long time support of the Young Survivor Coalition (YSC) and the Rape Treatment Center (RTC) at UCLA.
-In her free time, Gabrielle often travels on behalf of Susan G. Komen and the YSC to share her story of losing a friend to Breast Cancer, and is a frequent visitor to the RTC where she talks with young women.
-Gabrielle also helped found a program called “A Step for Success” in 2004 which helps to raise funds for the economically challenged Kelso Elementary School in Los Angeles.
-The program holds fundraisers to help pay for books, classroom supplies, and many other daily needs that teachers have been forced to pay for themselves.
+Gabrielle’s passion for acting is rivaled by her involvement as an Ambassador for the Susan G. Komen Foundation as well as her support for the Young Survivor Coalition (YSC) and the Rape Treatment Center (RTC) at UCLA.
+In her free time, Gabrielle often travels on behalf of Susan G. Komen and the YSC to share her story of losing a friend to Breast Cancer and inspires others as well as visits the RTC to talk to young women.
+She also helped found a program called “A Step for Success” in 2004, which helps to raise funds for the economically challenged Kelso Elementary School in Los Angeles.
+The program holds fundraisers to help pay for books, classroom supplies and many other daily needs that teachers have fallen burden to paying for themselves.

-Gabrielle also currently serves as a brand ambassador for Neutrogena and is featured in its national television and print campaigns.
+Gabrielle currently serves as a brand ambassador for Neutrogena, featured in its national television and print campaigns.
 She has been acting as spokesperson since 2004.

 If you are a resident of a member state of the European Economic Area (including the European Union) and Switzerland Click Here

 The foregoing consent is given notwithstanding any other lawful basis for the processing or transfer of Personal Information or Other Information.